Life of a Trainee

 Qualifying Work Experience

-You may also have the opportunity to experience an international or client secondment to enrich your experience.
-On an international secondment, you’ll explore life in a new city, immerse yourself in our truly global law firm, and work even closer with our international lawyers.
-On a client secondment, you'll develop your commercial edge by understanding their business and work from the inside.
+You may also experience a client secondment to further your experience.
+On a client second, you will develop your commercial edge by understanding their business from the inside.

 View All View Less